The O NINE Collection

 The O NINE Collection, launched 9th of September 2018, is a series of eight watches with beautiful and minimalist details.
 They all have brushed stainless steel and engraved dial, and either lacquered leather, or a slim mesh wristband.
 All wristbands have a spring bar, making it easy to mix and match bands any way you want.
 Slim, clean and outstanding Scandinavian design.

 The Oslo Leather Collection

 This is a collection of genuine leather straps, and a tribute to our home town Oslo.
 A tribute to the green parks in the city hosting spring and summer BBQs, filled with people enjoying beer and playing games and music far into the Scandinavian light summer nights.
 To the red sunset, viewed from the top of the fortress walls next to the fjord, sharing a bottle of white wine with a good friend.
-To the black winter nights, of whitch you kind of need the Scandinavian mindset to handle.
+To the black winter nights, of which you kind of need the Scandinavian mindset to handle.
 And finally, to the beautiful brown autumn leaves falling off the trees in late august.
-This is Oslo, the best city in the world.
+To Oslo, the best city in the world.